corybolles/Mythic-Freshbooks-Client-Portal-WP/README.md

 ## Coming Soon Features:
 - Support for clients who are a part of multiple businesses within Freshbooks
-- Support for increased number of Freshbooks clients
 - Support for clients who are the "secondary contact" on their account

 ## Feature Requests